jianzhongqi/jianzhongqi.github.io/_projects/1_project.md

 ---
 layout: page
-title: Next Generation Spatial Data Management for Virtual Spatial Systems
+title: Empowering Next-Generation Spatial Digital Twins with Linked Spatial Data
-description: ARC Discovery Project 2023 - 2026
+description: ARC Discovery Project 2024 - 2027
 img:
 importance: 1
-category: Research
+category: On-going
 ---

-Next Generation Spatial Data Management for Virtual Spatial Systems.
-This project aims to design novel spatial data retrieval methods for efficient and accurate querying of large datasets with location information.
-Spatial data is being generated at an unprecedented rate due to the prevalence of mobile devices and ubiquitous connectivity.
-However, harnessing this data is hampered by outdated and inefficient methods.
-The project will investigate data retrieval methods that self-optimise for high query efficiency and accuracy, by utilising underlying real-world data patterns.
-It will enable novel applications for virtual spatial systems with large-scale querying needs, such as spatial digital twins and metaverses, benefiting location-based service providers, urban planners, and emergency management agencies.
+This project aims to design novel algorithms for aligning and querying of spatial data from heterogeneous sources.
+Spatial data is being generated at an unprecedented rate due to the prevalence of mobile devices and ubiquitous connectivity, which enables a novel application, spatial digital twins.
+However, harnessing this data in spatial digital twins is hampered by the isolation of data from different sources.
+The project will investigate algorithms to align and query spatial data from heterogeneous sources for high accessibility.
+It will enable novel applications with advanced spatial analytical querying needs, such as emergency planning, benefiting location-based service providers, urban planners, and emergency management agencies.